AmaanRehman77/ByteVerse_Odyssey-32-bit-Linux-Like-OS-/README.md

 # ByteVerse_Odyssey-32-bit-Linux-Like-OS-
-Developed a 32-bit operating system using C and x86 assembly, showcasing advanced proficiency in  low-level programming and intricate hardware interaction
+A 32-bit operating system using C and x86 assembly, showcasing advanced proficiency in  low-level programming and intricate hardware interaction

 ACADEMIC INTEGRITY
 -----